arkhotech/json_query/README.md

 ### PATH

-The path represents every level on the Json in a single line separated trough the slash ('/') symbol.
+The path represents every level in the Json on a single line, separated trough the slash ('/') symbol.
 Ex:

 ```json
 {